 Each of these hands-on activities works perfectly with the cardboard puzzles that you receive every month in your preschool curriculum kit by Experience Preschool.

 Begin with puzzles that only have a few pieces (4-6 pieces).
 If the child is comfortable putting these puzzles together, then they are ready to try puzzles with 12 pieces and then later 24 pieces.
 Slowly increase the number of pieces the child has to manipulate as the child demonstrates independent mastery of the given amount.
 This is a great way to individualize the experience for the different levels in your preschool group.

-The common way to play with a puzzle is to dump all the pieces on the table and then put it together.
-This builds problem-solving and spatial awareness skills.
-But try one of these new ideas and build even more skills.
-The first idea is what we like to call…
+Although the common way to play with a puzzle is to just dump all the pieces on the table and then put it together, there is so much more you can do.
+Try one of these new ideas and engage preschoolers.

 - Puppy wants to eat a puzzle piece with the color white.

-- Puppy wants to eat a puzzle piece with a the cow’s foot.
+- Puppy wants to eat a puzzle piece with a cow’s foot.

 This is a great listening comprehension and vocabulary building activity because it requires the child to understand and apply the meaning of the adjectives or nouns that you use in your description.
 It gives you an immediate opportunity to assess their understanding.

 The second idea is to dig for puzzle pieces and focus on fine motor skills.

 You can pretend the Farm Dog took puzzle pieces and dug holes to hide his new treasures.
 But now you need help finding the lost treasures!
 Simply hide the puzzle pieces in sand, flour, cornmeal or oats.
 Set out different tools such as tongs or spoons with holes.
 This requires the child to control his small muscles while hunting and digging up the puzzle pieces.
 The adventure story of hidden treasure will captivate the imagination of the child!